jstrohschein/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+  - the '.forEach' array method executes a user-defined function on every element in the array.
+I doesn't (at least by default) create a new array in the execution.
+However, '.map' does. '.map' creates a new array from an existing array based on the specified cb function used as a parameter in the method without altering the original array.

 2. Explain the difference between a callback and a higher order function.

+  - A callback is a reference to a previously defined function within the program and can be passed as a parameter within another function definition.
+A higher-order function, on the other hand, is a function that has another function defined within itself that executes when the higher-order function is called.

 3. What is closure?

+  - Closure is when a function has everything it needs to properly execute. i.e., if the function is returning a variable, that variable needs to be defined somewhere either within the function definition, globally, or within a higher-order function.
+To that, closure also gives a function the ability to look outside of its normally limited scope (like in most other programming languages).

 4. Describe the four rules of the 'this' keyword.

+  - Windowed - the 'this' keyword can be bound to the window (the global object) and then when it is referenced within the program references the window.

+  - implicit - the 'this' keyword can be implicitly bound to an object.
+When referenced within an **individual** object, it refers to the object it is within.

+  - New - when the 'this' keyword is used within a constructor function, 'this' refers to each individual object that is created from that constructor.

+  - Explicit - explicit binding uses the 'call' and 'apply' methods on previously defined methods or objects as a whole.
+Used with inheritance when extending an object to a child object.

 5. Why do we need super() in an extended class?

+  - In the same way that call or apply is used on objects, the super() is used to call functions on an objects parent.
+Used in class constructors as a way to pass all the properties and methods of a parent onto a class that is extending that parent.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.